 Yes, we have planned to host multiple testing phases as the game develops.
 Whenever a testing phase is upcoming, we will have announced it on our official channels.

-As of July 2025, we have announced a Restitched: Wardrobe Test.
-This closed testing phase involves several rounds of handpicked individuals and a goal to polish the final character customization experience.
+In July 2025, we announced a Restitched: Wardrobe Test.
+This closed testing phase took place from October-December 2025 and involved several rounds of handpicked individuals.
 More testing opportunities may be announced at a later date.

-Testers are often invited at the development team's discretion.
 Unless otherwise stated in announcements, there is no way to inquire about being part of testing.
-No open public tests are planned.
+No public, open tests are planned.

-We currently have no plans to port Restitched to other platforms.
+There are no current plans to port Restitched to other platforms.
 This is because we are hobbyist developers, self-publishers, and rely fully on the Steam Workshop for networking and hosting player creations.

-Our focus right now is only on delivering a polished experience for Steam!
+Our focus right now is only on delivering a polished experience via Steam for PC!

-No, there will be no official support for mods.
-In order to keep the in-game pool of user-generated content (UGC) balanced and properly moderated, we will not be supporting third-party mods, nor will we offer a platform to share them on.
+No, there will be no official support for third-party content (mods).
+In order to keep the in-game pool of user-generated content (UGC) balanced and properly moderated, we will not be supporting third-party mods nor offer a platform to share them on.

 In this sense, 'third-party' mods refer to custom textures, sounds, meshes, scripts, and anything imported into the game that isn't created within the level editor itself.
 This isn't to say that official mod support / tools won't ever be available, but for the foreseeable future it's not something we have the resources to pursue.
 You can read our full, official statement on the matter here.

 Online multiplayer is something we are already looking into and setting up a framework for in Restitched.
-Development on this has been started, and we hope to include it upon release.
-However, due to the high technical complexity we cannot yet confirm or deny if it will be included in the game by launch.
+Development on this has started, and we hope to see it come together by launch.
+However, due to the high technical complexity we cannot yet confirm or deny if it will be included in the game at release.

-Our minimum goal is to support 2 local co-op players.
-Our ideal goal is to also support a total of 4 online players.
+Our goal is to support 2 local co-op players, and a total of 4 online players.

 It's currently unknown if multiplayer would be supported while creating levels, but we've had some luck in prototyping this at the start of development and would love to keep exploring it.

-Yes!
-We're developing Restitched with the intention for players to be able to control the gameplay from any PC-compatible controller.
-While gameplay in levels should fully work with a controller, the level editor will not.
-Any potential gamepad support for the level editor would come at a later time, though we cannot yet confirm this.
+Partially!
+We're developing Restitched with the intention for players to be able to control the main gameplay from any PC-compatible controller.
+While gameplay in levels should work with a controller, the level editor will not.
+Any potential gamepad support for the level editor would come at a later time, though we cannot yet confirm this and it's not in active development.

-Our minimum goal is to support controllers in menus, level gameplay and character customization.
+Our goal is to support controllers in menus, level gameplay, and possibly character customization (the Wardrobe).

 Absolutely!
-Many of us are here today because of a creative awakening brought on by games like LittleBigPlanet, with some of us having a history that dates back 14 years.
-Some may think we’re creating Restitched just to bring the exact same experience to the PC, but that's far from the truth.
-This genre of gaming is largely uncharted, and we love the concept so much that we think there is room for multiple titles to explore it!
+Many of us are in game dev because of a creative awakening brought on by games like LittleBigPlanet, with some of us having a history that dates back 14 years.
+Some may think we’re creating Restitched just to bring the same experience to PC, but that's far from the truth.
+This genre of gaming is mostly untouched by others, and we love the concept so much that we think there's room for multiple titles to explore it!

 Games like LittleBigPlanet have nurtured many creative minds and offered a way for all ages to realize their imagination.
 We aim to make a game that can do the same for PC players, albeit with our own unique innovations.
 We will always have massive admiration and respect for the genre-pioneer that is LittleBigPlanet, along with its many talented developers.